Up to 60% off sofas & mattresses — limited‑time deals.

 Practical takeaway:

-• If your guest is tall, prioritize length.
+• If your guest is tall, prioritize mattress length.

-• If you want standard sheets to fit neatly, verify both size and thickness.
+• If you want standard sheets to fit neatly, verify both the mattress dimensions and its thickness.

 Mattress thickness: thin is normal, but it changes your strategy